-The US has many types of institutions in higher education, most notably public universities, private institutions, and community colleges.
-Each type of institution differs from the other– from its acceptance, programs offered, financial aid, and class size.
+The U.S. has many types of institutions in higher education, including public universities, private institutions, and community colleges.
+Each type of institution differs in areas such as admissions, programs offered, financial aid, class size, and campus experience.

-In this section, we will explore the advantages and disadvantages of each US institution.
-We’ll also discuss the scholarship opportunities international students can apply for.
+In this section, we will explore the advantages and disadvantages of each U.S. institution type.
+We will also discuss scholarship opportunities international students can consider.

 Types of US Universities and Colleges